 Dr. Nipfast added, "I truly believe Sylvester doesn't even know the meaning of 'patriarchal oppression'."

 After their initial meeting at Hank's, the young couple "talked each other's ears off" as, hand in hand, they strolled by the few remaining stores in the once booming Sunshine Plaza, sharing their respective ideas about the kinds of shops they would open "if [they] ever win the lottery."

-Dr. Nipfast, daughter of Secky Nipfast Banetti of Dubuque, Iowa, and Milburn Nipfast of Bethesda, Maryland, and the stepdaughter of Sylvio Banetti and Charlene Hammersmith Banetti of Greenfield, Massachussetts, and Sherona Nipfast, also of Bethesda, said she felt her "life had no focus till that special day at the bookstore."
+Dr. Nipfast, daughter of Secky Nipfast Banetti of Dubuque, Iowa, and Milburn Nipfast of Bethesda, Maryland; and the stepdaughter of Sylvio Banetti and Charlene Hammersmith Banetti of Greenfield, Massachusetts, and Sherona Nipfast, also of Bethesda; said she felt her "life had no focus till that special day at the bookstore."

 "Finally I have purpose in my life and someone with whom to share that purpose, someone to listen and understand," she said.
 "I've found my voice and I need it to be heard.
 I have to share my narrative!
 Sylvester understands my needs, and he tells me almost daily that he looks forward to listening to them when we have more time."